beaver-social/core/packages/server/api/docs/api/auth.md

-# Authentication & Identity API
+# Authentication API

-## Overview

-This document outlines the API endpoints for user authentication, identity management, and web3 identity integration in the Beaver Social platform.

 ## Base URL

-All endpoints are relative to: `/api/v1/`
+All endpoints are relative to: `http://localhost:5173/api/v1/`

 ## 1. Authentication